Develya/BashDisplayBrightness/README.md

 # BashDisplayBrightness
 A Bash script to increase/decrease display brightness using brightnessctl.
 Can be used for making hotkeys.
+(Originally made for I3WM hotkeys)

 # Requirements
 - brightnessctl